Baglecake/emile-mini/README.md

 [![Research](https://img.shields.io/badge/Research-MRP-orange.svg)](https://github.com/baglecake/emile-mini)

-A lightweight, accessible implementation of enactive cognition principles for research and education. Émile-mini demonstrates how intelligent behavior emerges from the dynamic interaction between an agent and its environment, without pre-programmed knowledge or fixed behavioral rules.
+A lightweight, accessible implementation of enactive cognition principles for research and education. émile-mini demonstrates how intelligent behavior emerges from the dynamic interaction between an agent and its environment, without pre-programmed knowledge or fixed behavioral rules.

 ## 🌱 What is Enactive Cognition?
 Enactive cognition proposes that intelligence isn't about processing information, but about **making meaning through interaction**.
 Instead of representing the world internally, agents create understanding by engaging with their environment and developing skills through experience.